-Helping you configure.
+Helping you configure:

-Some of our wheelchairs have detailed configuration information and require additional measurements.
+Some wheelchairs have detailed configuration information and require additional measurements.
 To help you through the configuration process we have provided the Seating Chart below to help with various menu selections and choices.
 In addition, this information may be needed when calling-in your order.

-Write this down.
+Write this down:

 Get a piece of paper & pencil and write down these simple measurements.
 You can also print this page and fill in the blanks.
 An easy way to measure seat width is to place a book on each side of the hips while seated then measure the distance between the books.
-You might allow an additional inch if the user will wear a coat in the winter.
+You might allow an additional inch if the user wears a heavy coat in the winter.